-You will need to submit a Short Form Health Statement to apply for coverage that is greater than three times your annual base salary or $750,000, whichever is the lesser amount.
-Once Tufts Support Services has received approval from Prudential, we will start your payroll deductions retroactive to your hire date.
+As a new hire if you want to apply for coverage greater than three times your annual base salary or $750,000, whichever is the lesser amount, you may apply for coverage through Prudential.
+Indicate the benefits you wish to apply for and Prudential will contact you directly to complete the Evidence of Insurability process.
+If Tufts Support Services receives approval from Prudential, we will start your payroll deductions retroactive to your hire date.

-If you do not enroll during your initial enrollment period or want to increase your coverage, you may apply for coverage during any subsequent annual open enrollment period.
-You will need to submit a Short Form Health Statement directly to Prudential.
-Once Tufts Support Services has received approval from Prudential, we will start your payroll deductions.
+If you do not enroll during your initial enrollment period or want to increase your coverage, you may apply for coverage during any subsequent annual Open Enrollment period.
+If you choose to increase your Supplemental Life coverage during Open Enrollment, Prudential will contact you directly to complete an Evidence of Insurability form as needed.

 The premium for this plan is based on your age at the end of each pay period.
 As a result, your deduction amount may change after your next birthday.

 In addition to coverage for yourself, you can also enroll in Life Insurance for your eligible family members, including:

 - Your legal spouse or qualified domestic partner